-C-4.
+C-5.
 Child With Special Needs

-Consistent with the child's wishes, the attorney should assure that a child with special needs receives appropriate services in the adoptive placement to address any physical, mental, or developmental disabilities.
-These services may include but should not limited to:
+Consistent with the child's wishes, the attorney should ensure that a child with special needs receives appropriate services to address any physical, mental, or developmental disabilities.
+These services may include but should not be limited to:

-- (1) Special education and related services; - (2) Supplemental security income (SSI) to help support needed services; - (3) Bridges to Health (B2H) waiver services; - (4) Community-based mental health services and, in extreme cases, residential or out-patient psychiatric treatment.
+- (1) Special education and related services; - (2) Supplemental security income (SSI) to help support needed services; and - (3) Community-based mental health services and, in extreme cases, residential or out-patient psychiatric treatment.

-The attorney should ensure that the court is aware of the child's needs, so that the court can take those needs into consideration in making decisions regarding whether to approve the adoption.
-If the child is aware of his or her special needs, the attorney should ascertain whether or not the child believes the adoptive parent is able to address those needs, and discuss possible outcomes based on that ability.
+The attorney should ensure that the court is aware of the child's special needs so that the court can take those needs into consideration in making decisions regarding custody and parenting time.
+If the child is aware of his or her special needs, the attorney should ascertain whether or not the child believes each parent is able to address those needs and discuss possible outcomes based on that ability.